EM-Teknik/LaserBiArc/README.md

 Before step 2 you can edit the toolpath. (gear example)

-1. The inner corner will owercut.
+1. The inner corner will overcut.
 2. Add nodes on the line or arc.
 3. Delete some end nodes and not nessesary nodes ... done